Declining statewide enrollment numbers could affect Garfield Re-2 savings

 But Blanford said since the statewide October student count drives a midyear bill aimed at adjusting school finances, there’s a possibility Colorado’s General Assembly reduces the state’s share by $206 million, while local stakeholders could be asked to increase their funding by $139 million.
 That would mean local districts would be providing $3,279 per pupil.

-Chances of the state, however, decreasing its funding midyear is highly unlikely, Blanford said.
+Chances of the state decreasing its funding midyear is highly unlikely, Blanford said.

 “I can’t guarantee, but it’s very unusual for the General Assembly to change the allocation for school finance down during the year, even though we did see declines in student counts,” Blanford said.